StefanScherer/dockerfiles-windows/registry/README.md

 ### Run registry in container

-On the first Windows Server 2016 machine run the registry like this:
+On the first Windows Server 2016 or 1709 machine run the registry like this:

 ```
 docker run -d -p 5000:5000 --restart=always --name registry -v C:\registry:C:\registry stefanscherer/registry-windows:2.6.2